Feyerabend/bb/workbook/README.md

 tailoring project assignments based on each student's prior knowledge and skills.
 The goal is to find a balance where projects are neither too simple nor too advanced, offering enough challenge to foster growth without causing frustration or disengagement.
-This type of project-based guidance diverges from traditional instruction that relies heavily on standardized exercises or uniform tests.
+This type of project-based guidance diverges from traditional instruction that relies heavily on standardised exercises or uniform tests.

 In this model, teachers act more as *mentors*, setting up projects that encourage critical thinking, creativity, and independent learning.
-Rather than simply assessing students' ability to memorize facts or solve pre-defined problems, the emphasis shifts toward evaluating how well students can apply their knowledge to real-world scenarios, often with open-ended solutions.
+Rather than simply assessing students' ability to memorise facts or solve pre-defined problems, the emphasis shifts toward evaluating how well students can apply their knowledge to real-world scenarios, often with open-ended solutions.
 This encourages students to explore topics more deeply, experiment with different approaches, and develop unique solutions,